RealismusModding/FS17_seasons/README.md

 # FS17 Seasons

+***WARNING***: You are looking at the DEVELOPMENT VERSION of the Seasons mod.
+To play Seasons, download at the Giants ModHub: [https://farming-simulator.com/mod.php?mod_id=79288](https://farming-simulator.com/mod.php?mod_id=79288).
+The code here might break your savegame, and computer, and give a lot of pain.

 ***WARNING***: We do not officially support activating the Seasons mod on an existing savegame.
 Do this at your own risk.
 Read more about this in the [F.A.Q.](https://github.com/RealismusModding/FS17_seasons/wiki/Frequently-Asked-Questions#q-why-do-you-not-support-adding-the-seasons-mod-to-an-existing-savegame)

 Please do give feedback on [Slack](http://slack.realismusmodding.com) and post any issues you find!